Laws, Regulations, and Annotations

 Regulation 2462.
 Refunds of Excess Charges Collected.

 (a) Excess Charges Collected.
-Except as otherwise provided in subdivision (c), when an amount represented by a seller to a prepaid consumer of prepaid MTS as constituting charges for the prepaid MTS surcharge or local charges is in excess of the prepaid MTS surcharge or local charges imposed, or is otherwise erroneously or illegally charged or computed under the representation that it was owed as part of the prepaid MTS surcharge or local charges when it is not owed as part of the prepaid MTS surcharge or local charges and is actually paid by the consumer to the seller, the amount so paid constitutes excess charges collected.
-The seller may refund the excess charges collected to the prepaid consumer who paid the amount to the seller even if the seller has not yet secured a credit or refund from the Department.
-Any excess charges collected and not refunded to the customer constitute a debt owed to the State, or jointly to the local jurisdiction imposing the local charges and to the State, for purposes of collection on behalf of, and payment to, the local jurisdiction.
+Except as otherwise provided in subdivision (c), when an amount represented by a seller to a prepaid consumer as constituting local charges is in excess of the amount of local charges imposed and actually due from the prepaid consumer and is actually paid by the consumer to the seller, the amount so paid constitutes excess charges collected.
+The seller may refund the excess charges collected to the prepaid consumer who paid the amount to the seller even if the seller has paid the excess charges to the Department and not yet secured a credit or refund.
+Any excess charges collected and not refunded to the customer constitute a debt owed jointly to the local jurisdiction or local agency imposing the local charges and to the State, for purposes of collection on behalf of, and payment to, the local jurisdiction or local agency.

 (b) Claim for Refund.
-Except as otherwise provided in subdivision (c), every person required to pay the prepaid MTS surcharge or local charges, including the seller, may file a claim for refund with the Department for any amount that has been erroneously or illegally collected or computed and paid to the Department.
+Except as otherwise provided in subdivision (c), every person required to pay local charges, including the seller, may file a claim for refund with the Department for any amount that has been erroneously or illegally collected or computed and paid to the Department.
 In order to be timely, the claim for refund must be filed with the Department within the limitation periods specified in sections 55222, 55222.1, and 55222.2 of the Revenue and Taxation Code.

-(2) A prepaid consumer that is exempt from the local charges under the local enactment may file a claim for a refund with the local jurisdiction or local agency in accordance with the refund provisions of the local enactment that allows the claim to be filed.
+(2) When the prepaid consumer is exempt from the local charges under the local enactment, the prepaid consumer may file a claim for a refund with the local jurisdiction or local agency in accordance with the refund provisions of the local enactment that allows the claim to be filed.

 History—Adopted January 26, 2016, effective January 11, 2017.